Curve Classes on Calabi-Yau Complete Intersections in Toric Varieties: Complete intersections

 is a smooth complete intersection.
 Furthermore, we will assume that $X$ has dimension at least 3, hence $Y$ must have dimension at least $k+3$.

-In this situation, a generalization of the Lefschetz Hyperplane Theorem by Sommese gives us a description of the second homology group: \begin{proposition} Let $X$, $Y$ be as above, then $H_2(X,\Z) \simeq H_2(Y,\Z)$. \end{proposition} \begin{proof} A complete intersection of $k$ ample hypersurfaces is the vanishing locus of a section of an ample vector bundle of rank $k$.
-The statement then follows from Sommese's version of the Lefschetz Hyperplane Theorem \cite[Theorem 7.1.1]{Laz04II} \end{proof}
+Under these assumptions, a generalization of the Lefschetz Hyperplane theorem (See \cite[Remark 3.1.32]{Laz04II}) shows that

-Together with \cref{thm:CasagrandeSpan}, \cref{prop:HomologyIsomorphic} suggests a strategy for proving the Integral Hodge Conjecture on complete intersections of ample hypersurfaces in a smooth toric variety.
-To verify the Integral Hodge Conjecture for curves on such a complete intersection $X$, it suffices to check that $X$ contains curves that generate $H_2(Y,\Z)$ in $Y$.
-From \cref{thm:CasagrandeSpan}, we know that it suffices to check that $X$ contains a representative for each contractible curve class.
+Together with \cref{thm:CasagrandeSpan}, this suggests a strategy for proving the Integral Hodge Conjecture on complete intersections of ample hypersurfaces in a smooth projective toric variety.
+If we can prove that $X$ contains a representative of each contractible class, these curve classes generate $H_2(Y,\Z)$ by \cref{thm:CasagrandeSpan}.
+Hence they generate $H_2(X,\Z)$ by \eqref{eq:LefschetzHyperplane}, so the Integral Hodge Conjecture holds for $X$.